 How do you make the best decisions on how to prioritize your team’s valuable (and limited) time and resources to maximize your effectiveness in cultivating and closing major gifts?

-To achieve year-end goals, sharpen your focus on those who have the greatest capacity to give and are already your friends.
-Make sure you are working with your top and most obvious donors when prioritizing your valuable time.
-While a seven-figure prospect who has not responded to repeated outreach may still be a long-term relationship to pursue for lots of reasons, a consistent five-figure donor who is not yet giving at maximum capacity is likely a better focus for a virtual briefing that underscores the critical need your organization faces right now to secure a major gift in the next 100 days.
+Sharpen your focus on those who have the greatest capacity to give and make sure you are working with your top and most obvious donors first when prioritizing your valuable time.
+While a seven-figure prospect who has not responded to repeated outreach may still be a long-term relationship to pursue for many reasons, a consistent five-figure donor who is not yet giving at their seven-figure capacity may be a higher current priority for your organization.

 RFM: What is it and why would we do it?

 A Recency, Frequency, Monetary Value (“RFM”) analysis is the scoring of current donors to rank and prioritize your database through three attributes: recency, frequency, and volume of giving.
 It can help you answer many questions, including: Who has given recently and is with you right now?
 Who has given over time and demonstrated loyalty to your cause?
 Who are your top lifetime givers?